-§167.826.13 Transfer Student Transportation

-Officials at DESE assume the transportation costs are unknown.
-In 2015-2016 there were two unaccredited school districts in the state.
-If we use those as specific examples, the cost of transporting students to accredited districts was approximately \$1.2 million.
+DESE assumes in §167.826.15, this would create the "Student Transfer Transportation Fund".
+The transportation costs are unknown.
+In 2015-16 there were two unaccredited school districts in the state.
+If we use those as a specific example, the cost of transporting students to accredited districts was approximately \$1.2 million.